NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.ContactSheetOFX.rst

 ContactSheet node
 =================

-*This documentation is for version 1.0 of ContactSheet.*
+*This documentation is for version 1.0 of ContactSheet (net.sf.openfx.ContactSheetOFX).*

 Description
 -----------